Want to know something crazy?

 Social networks like Facebook, Instagram, and Reddit have live broadcast tools that can help you do this digitally if a physical event doesn’t make sense for your product.
 Webinars are also an effective tool for doing this in some industries.

 Most people are friends with people who share the same interests and values.3 So a great way to make launch day a success is to use your early adopters’ networks to drive interest.

 Offer a reward for making a referral, or run a contest that they can only enter by sharing something on social media.
 If you give them a reason to tell their friends, it amplifies the work you’ve done to launch your product.

 The ultimate goal of your product launch is to drive sales.
 So if you have a sales team, make sure they are standing by to convert hot leads right away.
 Staff up so that you’re ready to capitalize on the number of leads that come in!

-Need a little inspiration to get your launch ready?
-Here are 5 of the most successful product launches and the strategies behind them:
+Whether you’re looking for inspiring app launch strategies or simply need ideas to get your launch ready, we’re presenting five of the most successful product launches and the strategies behind them: